 A continuation from FREN 131 of intensive communicative language study.

-This course is a continuation of FREN 131.
-It engages students to further their knowledge of the basic vocabulary and structures of French.
+This paper engages students to further their knowledge of the basic vocabulary and structures of French.
 The teaching methodology is student-centred, with the lecturer acting as facilitator, and the ultimate goal of this paper is to make the students independent users of French.

 |Paper title||Introductory French 2|

 - FREN 131 or FREN 101.
 You may be able to take this paper without the prerequisite if you can demonstrate the required ability.
 Use the special permission process to apply to do this; please proceed through the application process to reach the window for Special Permission.
 Please list any qualifications you have gained e.g. NCEA, and years studied, as well as a note of any other exposure to this language.
 This request together with any documentation you provide or request for the transfer of credit(s) will then be submitted for approval.

 - FREN 102 or FREN 232 or any other more advanced French language paper